AngeloM99/MagicTapandKeyboard/README.md

 # MagicTapandKeyboard
 Working in Progress development files for magic tap and keyboard.

-Main development files are in the MAster stream
+Main development files are in the Master stream